simon-frankau/speedball2-re-amiga/README.md

 ## Getting started

-I started on the Megadrive version because I believed (correctly, as it turned out!) that it would be easier to get going with, asa ROM image.
+I started on the Megadrive version because I believed (correctly, as it turned out!) that it would be easier to get going with, as a ROM image.
 Getting from a disk image to a memory image was a fun little learning curve.